vidya-mb/wpf-misc/Win11ThemeGallery/README.md

 #### Urgent
 - [] Mica backdrop -> navigation -> backdrop off.

 - [DONE] TextBlock colour on load is not as per theme
+    - For this uncomment line 12 in TextBlock.xaml in WPF.
+    - However doing this creates issue for buttons ( Mismatch in icon and text colour )
 - [DONE] Scrollbar over stackpanel for control pages
 - [DONE] Listbox scrollbar above items
 - [PARTIAL] Treeview no gap between elements

 #### Important
 - [] Missing CornerRadius in Image
 - [] TextBox border linear gradient not applied